Kayla Iacovino: Career

 Iacovino's work has involved carefully negotiated diplomatic relations with countries such as North Korea.
 During one of these trips, she worked alongside a team of their scientists as the only woman involved.
 She was the first female scientist to ever conduct traveling research in North Korea and was also the only American on this expedition.

 Iacovino's work in North Korea is part of an international effort (which includes American, British, North Korean, and Chinese colleagues) to understand Mount Paektu, a volcano located on the border between North Korea and China.
 The work is led by British scientists Clive Oppenheimer (Iacovino's PhD supervisor) and James Hammond and was recently featured in the Werner Herzog documentary "Into the Inferno".
 The group's work has been published in peer-reviewed scientific journals.
 Notably, the publications include both western and North Korean co-authors.

 In 2012, Iacovino also studied Erta Ale in Ethiopia.
 During this, her team was the target of a high-profile attempt to capture and imprison Westerners.
 Due to a delay in traveling, this was not successful - although several other tourists were harmed.

-Currently, Iacovino is working for Jacobs Inc. at NASA's Johnson Space Center.
+Currently, Iacovino is working for the SETI Institute., having previously worked for Jacobs Inc. at NASA's Johnson Space Center.
 Iacovino was a Post-Doctoral Fellow at Arizona State University.
 Iacovino previously held a National Science Foundation Post-Doctoral Fellowship at the United States Department of the Interior US Geological Survey.
 She recreates magma chambers with experimental petrology, characterizes rock samples, measures volcanic degassing, and performs thermodynamic modeling.
 Iacovino serves as an editorial committee member for the Diamond open access journal Volcanica.